 NCI-IDD has taken steps to ensure that the responses gathered are as accurate as possible.
 First, it is important to make the questions as accessible as possible to increase participation by all individuals.
+Surveyors are trained to make informed decisions about whether to include a proxy respondent.
 NCI-IDD attempts to make the language in the In-person Survey as easy to understand as possible and includes suggested rephrasing for questions that may be nuanced or more difficult to understand.
 The NCI-IDD surveys are also routinely revised based on feedback from states, self-advocates, families, and surveyors who are administering the tool.
 Secondly, it is important to establish a set of standards for proxy respondents.
 NCI-IDD aims to increase the reliability of proxy responses by allowing only those people who know the individual well (family, friends, staff, etc.) to serve as proxy respondents.

-To avoid conflict, service coordinators are not allowed to respond as proxies.
+To avoid conflict, case managers/service coordinators are not allowed to respond as proxies.
 Further, if both the individual and a proxy respondent answer a question, the individual's answer is recorded so long as his/her answer is deemed reliable by the surveyor.
 Surveyors also keep track of who responds to each question-the individual or the proxy-and the proxy's relationship to the individual.